Stitch Fix (SFIX)

 Stitch Fix Trailing 12-Month EPS (GAAP)

-In Q3, Stitch Fix reported EPS of negative $0.05, in line with the same quarter last year.
-This print missed analysts’ estimates.
+In Q4, Stitch Fix reported EPS of negative $0.02, up from negative $0.05 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
 Over the next 12 months, Wall Street expects Stitch Fix to improve its earnings losses.
-Analysts forecast its full-year EPS of negative $0.23 will advance to negative $0.17.
+Analysts forecast its full-year EPS of negative $0.19 will advance to negative $0.14.

 8. Cash Is King